Skip to main content

 Tips about passwords that can help you protect your information.

 Passwords are often the first (and possibly only) defense against intrusion.
 They protect personal information—information we don’t want anyone to know.
 In our personal lives, this means financial information, health data, and private documents.
-At SCU, your password may protect student data, employee data, financial data, research data, or other data that could damage the university if your account was breached.
+At SCU, your password may protect student data, employee data, financial data, research data, or other sensitive information that could damage the university if your account was breached.

 Password Common Sense: